MicrosoftDocs/windows-dev-docs/hub/powertoys/powerrename.md

 The value of the renamed file would result in:

-- Match all occurrences (unchecked): `supertoys-powerrename.txt`
+- Match all occurrences unchecked: `supertoys-powerrename.txt`
-- Match all occurrences (checked): `supertoys-superrename.txt`
+- Match all occurrences checked: `supertoys-superrename.txt`

-### Case Sensitive
+### Case sensitive

-If checked, the text specified in the Search field will only match text in the items if the text is the same case.
+If checked, the text specified in the _Search_ field will only match text in the items if the text is the same case.
 Case matching will be insensitive (not recognizing a difference between upper and lowercase letters) by default.

 ### Apply to: Filename only

 Only the file name (not the file extension) is modified by the operation.
-For example: `txt.txt` → `NewName.txt`
+For example: `txt.txt` → `NewName.txt`.

 ### Apply to: Extension only

 Only the file extension is modified by the operation.
-For example: `txt.txt` → `txt.NewExtension`
+For example: `txt.txt` → `txt.NewExtension`.

-### Include Files
+### Include files

 Deselecting causes files to not be included in the operation.

-### Include Folders
+### Include folders

 Deselecting causes folders to not be included in the operation.

-### Include Subfolders
+### Include subfolders

 Deselecting causes files within folders to not be included in the operation.
 By default, all subfolder items are included.

-### Text Formatting
+### Text formatting

 Select between four options to either convert items to be all lowercase, all uppercase, title case (first character of name is capitalized), or capitalize each word.

-### Enumerate Items
+### Enumerate items

 Appends a numeric suffix to file names that were modified in the operation.
-For example: `foo.jpg` -> `foo (1).jpg`
+For example: `foo.jpg` → `foo (1).jpg`

 ## Replace using file creation date and time